Jaguar XJ13: Development

 The front suspension wishbones were similar to that of the E-Type; however, where the E-Type used longitudinal torsion bars, the XJ13 had more conventional coil spring/damper units.
 At the rear, there again remained similarities with the E-Type—the use of driveshafts as upper transverse links.
 However, the rest was different, with two long radius arms per side angling back from the central body tub together with a single fabricated transverse lower link.

 The development of the XJ13, although treated seriously by the designers, was never a priority for company management (despite assistant MD Lofty England's Le Mans success in the 1950s) and became less so following the 1966 merger with BMC.
 By that time, Ford had developed the GT40 into the 7.0 litre Mk.II prototype that won Le Mans in 1966, and so the XJ13 was considered obsolete by the time the prototype was complete.
 In addition, Ford upgraded the chassis to the modern Mk.IV, winner of 1967 Le Mans.
 Together with the 4.0 litre V12 Ferrari P these sleek cars were so fast that from 1968 onwards the engines of prototypes were limited to 3.0 litre, like in Formula One since 1966.

 The XJ13 prototype was tested at MIRA and at Silverstone, which confirmed that it would have required considerable development to make it competitive.
-The prototype was put into storage and no further examples were made - one reason may have been that there was a literal flood of dozens of V12 race cars available on the market.
-Both Porsche and Ferrari brought 5.0 litre V12 engine to sports car racing as this size was allowed when at least 25 identical "sports cars" had been produced up front, even though when they were de facto prototypes built to win Le Mans.
-After Porsche made this expensive gamble in 1969, building 25 Porsche 917 (and later many more), Ferrari sold half of its company to FIAT in order to answer with the Ferrari 512S in 1970, of which not all 25 were raced or sold.
+The prototype was put into storage and no further examples were made - one reason may have been that there was a literal flood of V12 race cars available on the market.
+Porsche and Ferrari brought 5.0 litre V12 engine to sports car racing when this was allowed after at least 25 near-identical "sports cars" had been produced for the civilian market.
+(Although rather obviously these de facto were prototypes built for the sole purpose of allowing the car in full race trim to enter Le Mans.)
+Porsche made this expensive gamble in 1969, building 25 Porsche 917 (and later many more), Ferrari sold half of its company to FIAT in order to answer with the Ferrari 512S in 1970, of which not all 25 were raced or sold.